malasiot/maplite/src/convert/Readme.md

         [ highway == 'steps' ] { write [z16] highway ; }
     }
 ```
-Cosider in the example above a way with "highway=secondary" tag given.
+Consider in the example above a way with "highway=secondary" tag given.
 The first rule "is_way()" matches and the command block
 is visited.
 The first command is a rule with no condition which means that it is always executed.
 The first command in the subrule is "attach layer".
 The second command is a sub-sub-rule and so on.
 In our case nothing else matches and we reach "continue" command that tells us